 For information on joining our guild, explore our site or drop us a line!

 Patti was our initial treasurer.
 She kept the our meager funds between her mattresses before we sprung for a real big guild bank account and Sheila soon took over the treasury.
 Bev drew up our bylaws.
-Tarra stepped up to take on the responsibility of Communications, followed by Heather in late 2015 and then Sarah in 2017.
+Tarra stepped up to take on the responsibility of Communications, followed by Heather, Sarah, and Jana.
 And when we needed to plan a big event (our first quilt show in 2015), Nicole stepped into that very demanding role, followed by Kelly in 2016 and Sherry in 2017.
 Heather maintains the guild’s library.

 Saskatoon Modern Quilt Guild bylaws were adopted by a vote of the SMQG on November 24th, 2013.
 If you would like a current copy of the bylaws emailed to you please send us an e-mail and will will gladly forward a copy.